thephez/backup-readme/platform/markdown/tutorial-retrieve-an-accounts-identities.md

 # What's Happening

 After we initialize the Client and getting the account, we call `account.identities.getIdentityIds()` to retrieve a list of all identities created with the wallet mnemonic.
 The list of identities is output to the console.

-[block:callout]
-{
-  "type": "info",
-  "title": "Wallet Operations",
+> 📘Wallet Operations
+>
+> The JavaScript SDK does not cache wallet information.
+It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
+>
-  "body": "Currently, the JavaScript SDK does not cache wallet information, and therefore, it re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`).
-This can result in wait times of  5+ minutes.\n\nAn upcoming release will add a persistence feature to cache wallet information during initial sync so that subsequent access is much faster.
-For now, the `skipSynchronizationBeforeHeight` option can be used to only sync the wallet starting at a certain block height."
+> A future release will add caching so that access is much faster after the initial sync.
+For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.
-}
-[/block]